How Much Space Between Oven And Cabinets?

 Now that you know the basics, you can weigh the considerations to design your stove and cabinet layout by following these steps:

-• Decide on what is the best type of oven for your lifestyle, budget, and kitchen space.
+• Decide on the best type of oven for your lifestyle, budget, and kitchen space.

-• Design your kitchen layout that best fits your preferred oven.
+• Design your kitchen layout to best fit your preferred oven.

 • Hire professionals to install wall ovens.